| Safe Haskell | None |

 Defined in Ecluse.Core.Package.Merge Methods compare :: IntegrityFingerprint -> IntegrityFingerprint -> Ordering # (<) :: IntegrityFingerprint -> IntegrityFingerprint -> Bool # (<=) :: IntegrityFingerprint -> IntegrityFingerprint -> Bool # (>) :: IntegrityFingerprint -> IntegrityFingerprint -> Bool # (>=) :: IntegrityFingerprint -> IntegrityFingerprint -> Bool # max :: IntegrityFingerprint -> IntegrityFingerprint -> IntegrityFingerprint # min :: IntegrityFingerprint -> IntegrityFingerprint -> IntegrityFingerprint # | |

-integrityHashes :: IntegrityFingerprint -> [(Maybe HashAlg, Text)] Source #
+integrityHashes :: IntegrityFingerprint -> [(Text, Maybe HashAlg, Text)] Source #

-The (resolved algorithm, comparable digest body) pairs of a fingerprint, sorted,
+The (artifact filename, resolved algorithm, comparable digest body) triples of a

-for an audit trail.
-The algorithm is the one each digest asserts (Nothing when it
+fingerprint, sorted, for an audit trail.
+The algorithm is the one each digest asserts

 mergePackuments :: [(Provenance, PackageInfo)] -> Maybe MergePlan Source #